 The Master of Arts candidate shall exhibit artwork demonstrating competence in the studio concentration.
 The candidate is required to pass an oral comprehensive examination at which time artwork will be presented.

-Master of Education
+M.A. in Art created in 1976 (changed to M.S. in Art 2015) Master of Education Art, M.Ed.

-Art, M.Ed.

 The Department of Art and School of Education cooperatively offer course work leading to a Master of Education in Art.
 See School of Education section of this catalog for program details.
 Applicant must hold a baccalaureate degree in art (or 45 semester hours of art) and shall have had six semester hours of art history, and hold or qualify to hold a standard educator license in the State of Mississippi to be considered for admission.
-Applicants must present a portfolio or slides or digital images of representative art work, a resume, a statement of purpose setting forth a personal philosophy and professional objectives, and be interviewed as required by the Department of Art and approved for a recommendation for admission by the art faculty.
+Applicants must present to the Department of Art a portfolio of digital images of representative art.
+The applicant may send 20 digital images to the Mississippi College Department of Art by email, or in a CD of 20 digital images of artworks, or a printed portfolio of 20 images may be sent.
+Applicants must send a resume, a statement of purpose setting forth a personal philosophy and professional objectives, and be interviewed as required by the Department of Art and approved for a recommendation for admission by appointed graduate art faculty.
 Students must maintain a 3.00 grade average.
 At least 50 percent of courses for the degree must be 6000 level.
 1. Six semester hours of graduate credit in professional art education core courses: ART 6207 - Curriculum Development in Studio Art Credits, 3 sem. hrs.
 ART 6208 - Theories of Art Education Credits, 3 sem. hrs.
 ART 6507 - Research Topics in Art History: Artists Credits, 3 sem. hrs.
 ART 6508 - Research Topics in Art History: Periods or Styles Credits, 3 sem. hrs.
 2. Nine semester hours of elective professional education core courses selected from the following: EDU 6425 - Advanced Child Development Credits, 3 sem. hrs.
 EDU 6506 - Classroom Management for Elementary and Secondary Teachers Credits, 3 sem. hrs.
 EDU 6522 - Current Methodology in Elementary Education Credits, 3 sem. hrs.
 EDU 6523 - Current Methodology in Secondary Education Credits, 3 sem. hrs.
 EDU 6542 - Technology in Education Credits, 3 sem. hrs.
 EDU 6554 - Tests and Measurement Credits, 3 sem. hrs.

-EDU 7601 - Comparative Philosophies of Education Credits, 3 sem. hrs.
-PSY 6515 - Advanced Developmental Psychology Credits, 3 sem. hrs.
+EDU 7601 - Comparative Philosophies of Education Credits, 3 sem. hrs PSY 6515 - Advanced Developmental Psychology Credits, 3 sem. hrs.
 COU 6503 - Helping Relationships (Methods and Techniques in Counseling) Credits, 3 sem. hrs.
 3. Fifteen semester hours of studio art Selected in consultation with a graduate faculty advisor.
 4. In their last semester of enrollment: